actionsflow/actionsflow/docs/triggers/webhook.md

 - `method`, optional, `string` or `string[]`, you can define one or more as the specific method that the webhook should listen, the default is `undefined`, means that the webhook would listen all methods.
 The options value can be `get`, `post`, `put`, `patch`, `delete`, `head`, `options`
 - `path`, optional, `string`, you can define a path as the specific path that the webhook should listen, the default is `undefined`, means that the webhook would listen all path with prefix `https://webhook.actionsflow.workers.dev/actionsflow/actionsflow/webhook/webhook` .
 The options value can be `/`, `/user/:userId`
 - `deduplicationKey`, optional.
-When `config.shouldDeduplicate` is `true`, the webhook trigger deduplicates the webhook body payload against body `id` key.
-If the id key does not exist, you should specify an alternative unique key to deduplicate.
-If neither are supplied, we fallback to looking for `id`, `key`, if neither are supplied, we will hash the body, and generate a unique key
+The poll trigger deduplicates the array we see each poll against the id key.
+If the id key does not exist, you should specify an alternative unique key to deduplicate, you can use path format, like: `id`, `data.id`, `item.data.key`, If neither are supplied, we fallback to looking for `key`, if neither are supplied, we will hash the item, and generate a unique key

 > You can use [General Config for Actionsflow Trigger](../workflow.md#ontriggerconfig) for more customization.